-Rent escrow provides tenants with a way to get repairs of serious and dangerous problems in their dwellings, whether the problem is within a single unit or in an area used jointly by all tenants.
+Rent escrow provides tenants with a way to get repairs of serious and dangerous problems in their home, whether the problem is within a single unit or in an area used jointly by all tenants.
 The problems covered by this law are those which constitute "a substantial and serious threat of danger to the life, health, and safety" of a tenant.
 Rent escrow is not for problems that just make the apartment or home less attractive or comfortable, such as small cracks in the floors, walls or ceiling.
 Rent escrow cannot be used for non-dangerous violations of a local housing code and dangerous conditions in the community, like crime.

 The serious or dangerous conditions include, but are not limited to:

-- lack of heat, light, electricity or water, unless you are responsible for the utilities and the utilities were shut off because you didn't pay the bill;
+- lack of heat, light, electricity, or running hot and cold water (unless you are responsible for the utilities and the utilities were shut off because you didn't pay the bill)

 - rodent infestation in two or more units